alessia-ip/Novum/README.md

   This error was caused by a space in one of the filepath's folders -> Dropbox (Personal) Using a separate working folder prevents this issue from occuring

+2. Permissions not opening on Pixel device
+  This is unresolved
+  Workaround is to force target API level 25 and not the highest level